sensu/sensu-docs/content/sensu-go/5.11/reference/mutators.md

   * exit codes other than `0` indicate failure

 ### Commands
 Each Sensu mutator definition defines a command to be executed.
-Mutator commands are executable commands which will be executed on a Sensu server, run as the `sensu user`.
+Mutator commands are executable commands which will be executed on a Sensu backend, run as the `sensu user`.
 Most mutator commands are provided by Sensu Plugins.

 Sensu mutator `command` attributes may include command line arguments for controlling the behavior of the `command` executable.
 Many Sensu mutator plugins provide support for command line arguments for reusability.

 ### How and where are mutator commands executed?
-As mentioned above, all mutator commands are executed by a Sensu server as the `sensu` user.
-Commands must be executable files that are discoverable on the Sensu server system (installed in a system `$PATH` directory).
+As mentioned above, all mutator commands are executed by a Sensu backend as the `sensu` user.
+Commands must be executable files that are discoverable on the Sensu backend system (installed in a system `$PATH` directory).

 _NOTE: By default, the Sensu installer packages will modify the system `$PATH` for the Sensu processes to include `/etc/sensu/plugins`.
 As a result, executable scripts (like plugins) located in `/etc/sensu/plugins` will be valid commands.
 This allows `command` attributes to use “relative paths” for Sensu plugin commands, for example: `"command": "check-http.go -u https://sensuapp.org"`._